gloryleilani/canvas-react/README.md

 Users are brought to a webpage built in React containing a blank brick wall to draw on.

 #### Painting options
-Users can select a paint color from a palette and select a brush size (spray paint can's nozzle tip size).
+Users can select a paint color from a palette including a custom color picker and select a brush size (spray paint can's nozzle tip size).
+Users can also select from a number of brick wall background patterns.

 #### Save and discard options
 Users can choose to save and download their artwork locally or discard their artwork and start over.